uma-pi1/kge/README.md

 implementations* of training, hyperparameter optimization, and evaluation strategies that can be used with any model.
-Every potential knob or heuristic implemented in the framework is exposed explicitly via *well-documented* configuration files.
+Every potential knob or heuristic implemented in the framework is exposed explicitly via *well-documented* configuration files (e.g., see [here](kge/config-default.yaml) and [here](kge/model/embedder/lookup_embedder.yaml)).
 LibKGE also provides the most common KGE models and new ones can be easily added (contributions welcome!).

 ## Features